virmos/godev/cycir/readme.md

 Handlers
 ![image](https://user-images.githubusercontent.com/30485720/197347461-ccc9ae33-807f-4a44-9ee5-6e87634e4001.png)

-Majority of Not covered are these functions, All route handlers are covered
+Majority of code not being covered are these functions.
+All route handler functions are covered
 ![image](https://user-images.githubusercontent.com/30485720/197347626-882d7751-557e-4010-ab6f-58d13fb8b353.png)

 Same for Render, code coverage is 58.3% but it actually covers all neccessary functions like add data and render page